Gabi (footballer, born 1983)

-Gabriel Luis Fernández Arenas ([ɡaˈβɾjel feɾˈnandeθ aˈɾenas]; born 10 July 1983), known as Gabi ([ˈɡaβi]), is a Spanish former professional footballer who played as a defensive midfielder.
+Gabriel Luis Fernández Arenas ([ɡaˈβɾjel feɾˈnandeθ aˈɾenas]; born 10 July 1983), known as Gabi ([ˈɡaβi]), is a Spanish former professional footballer who played as a defensive midfielder, currently a manager.

-He made 429 La Liga appearances, mostly in two spells at Atlético Madrid interspersed with a period at Zaragoza, winning domestic and European silverware with the former.
-During his ten-year stint at the club, he amassed competitive totals of 414 matches and ten goals.
+He made 429 La Liga appearances, mostly in two spells at Atlético Madrid interspersed with a period at Zaragoza, winning domestic and European silverware with the former; during his ten-year stint at the club, he amassed competitive totals of 417 matches and ten goals.
 He also competed professionally in Qatar, with Al Sadd.

 Gabi represented Spain at youth level.

 Club career

 Atlético Madrid

 Gabi was born in Madrid.
 A product of Atlético Madrid's youth system, he was seldom used during his debut season with the Colchoneros first team.

 After a loan to another club in the capital, Getafe CF, Gabi would make 52 La Liga appearances for the club from 2005 to 2007, scoring his only goal in a 1–1 away draw against RCD Espanyol on 9 April 2006.